A Central Limit Theorem for the average target hitting time for a random walk on a random graph: Introduction

 where $\Rightarrow$ denotes convergence in distribution and $\mathcal{N}(0,1)$ is a standard normally distributed random variable. \end{thm}

 To prove this theorem, we will proceed as follows: In Section \ref{sec:spectraldecomposition}, we will start by recalling a classic spectral decomposition of the hitting times by \cite{Lovasz93}.
 The resulting term (see \eqref{repr_target} below) will be considered in two parts: The first one can be treated using an application of (a refined version of) the Delta method in Section \ref{sec:delta-method}.
 It will turn out that this term is responsible for the Gaussian fluctuations.
 The second part is a sum over inverse eigenvalues multiplied with components of the eigenvectors of a transformed adjacency matrix of the realization of the random graph.
 We will show that it is negligible on the scale of the CLT in Theorem \ref{thm:main}.
-The main issue here will be to estimate the components of the eigenvectors.
-To that end, we prove a delocalization for the eigenvectors in question.
-More precisely, we will show that the proof given for the eigenvector delocalization of the adjacency matrix of the random graph graph in \cite{Erdoes13} can be transferred to our specific setting (Section \ref{sec:eigenvectordelocalization}).
 Finally, in Section \ref{final}, we prove the main theorem by merging the aforementioned results and, yet again, applying the Delta method.
 Some auxiliary results are given in the Appendix.

 Throughout this note, we will use the notation $a_n\approx b_n$ for $a_n=b_n(1+o(1))$ and $a_n \lesssim b_n$, if $a_n \le b_n(1+o(1))$.